verdetea22/Risk-Visualizer/README.md

 ---
 **Note:** Ensure that the input Excel files conform to the expected format specified in the applications' instructions for proper functionality.

+## Folder: Risk Dashboard Files to Run

+This folder contains different Excel files used by the various applications in the repository.
+The `_HEATHROW_SUMMARY_.xlsx` files are used by the `summary.py` program, and the `_HEATHROW_ABRIDGED_.xlsx` file is used by the `Risk Weights.py` and `Risk Index Status.py` programs.

 ## Excel File Formats
 ### Each application expects Excel files in a specific format.
 Ensure your files match the following structures: